reactphp/http/README.md

 The server will also emit an `error` event if you return an invalid type in the callback function or have a unhandled `Exception` or `Throwable`.
-If your callback function throws an `Exception` or `Throwable`, the `Server` will emit a `RuntimeException` and add the thrown exception as previous:
+If your callback function throws an `Exception` or `Throwable`, the `StreamingServer` will emit a `RuntimeException` and add the thrown exception as previous:

 ```php